Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

-As client I want to choose what why I want a reservation As client I want to get a notification if the appointment is set up As client I want to know if it is an online or offline appointment As client I want ....
+As client I want to choose what why I want a reservation As client I want to get a notification if the appointment is set up As client I want to know if it is an online or offline appointment As client I want to choose which online appointment method I prefer/want to use As client I want ....

 # OutOfScope
 Building a Website plattform.
-This is allready done by mayn companies e.g. Wordpress
+This is allready done by many companies e.g. Wordpress Setting up online meetings.
+But maybe we can rovite an interface to the common used online plattforms?